-There is enough literature celebrating and analyzing success, but not much that looks at the one of the most neglected building blocks of success – failure and the ability to deal with it.
-Every success story has many failure stories wrapped inside it and more often what differentiates successful people from others is their ability to learn from the failures and move on.
-We all know people around us who gave up after a first or first few failures.
-This books talks about the failures of successful people from various walks of life.
+There is enough literature celebrating and analyzing success.
+But not much that looks at one of the most neglected building blocks of success – failure.
+And the ability to deal with it.
+Every success story has many failure stories wrapped inside it.
+And more often what differentiates successful people from others is their ability to learn from the failures and move on.
+We all know people around us who gave up after first or first few failures.
+This book Why I Failed, talks about the failures of successful people from various walks of life.

 The author talks about each person’s failure story.
 And then goes on to bring out the reason for failure.
 And the learning from the same.
 Each person had a different reason for failure.
 Some had to face it because they did not fit into the perceptions of society like Sminu Jindal who chose to work in a heavy engineering domain while being a woman and a physically challenged person.
 Or Kiran Mazumdar Shaw who had enough tales to narrate from her journey to setting up Biocon.
 There are those who failed because they made mistakes in either trusting people too much like Sunil Alagh.
 People like Shankar Sharma and Ajit Gulabchand failed because they could not work with the government.

 I found the stories of Abhinav Bindra, Subhash Ghai, and Sabyasachi Mukherjee very interesting.
 Probably because I did not know much of their stories.
 Other stories have been often written in the media may be in different formats.
 I was smiling at Subhash Ghai referring to himself as ‘Panjab University ka Hero’.
 I could almost imagine him on the campus acting as a hero.